 Leaders have a robust plan which is raising the impact of RE.
 In conjunction with diocesan advisers, a new curriculum is established which progressively deepens pupils' knowledge.
 'Understanding Christianity', an RE resource, is extending staff and pupils' knowledge of Christianity.
 As a result, pupils' understanding of core religious concepts is growing.
 However, their awareness of Christianity as a living faith is less well developed.
-Pupils respond to big questions with increasing confidence, drawing upon biblical stories, verbalizing ideas more succinctly.
+Pupils respond to big questions with increasing confidence, drawing upon biblical stories, verbalising ideas more succinctly.
 Pupils talk thoughtfully about worldviews, recognising the importance of belief and how this shapes lives.
 Leaders ensure that the Church of England expectations for RE are being met.
-Monitoring by the subject leader indicates gaps in knowledge which focused teaching is effectively addressing.